Pi-Squared-Inc/vsl-sdk/docs/api/rpc.md

 [Subscription](https://geth.ethereum.org/docs/rpc/pubsub) to the settled claims for a receiver

-- input: the address for which settled claims are tracked (use `None` for all claims)
+- Input: the (Ethereum-style) address of the account for which settled claims are tracked (optional)
-- yields: a stream of timestamped signed [SettledVerifiedClaim](#settledverifiedclaim)s for the given address
+- yields: a stream of timestamped signed [SettledVerifiedClaim](#settledverifiedclaim)s for the given account (or for all accounts)

 **Parameters**: